Val IT: History

-Val IT is a governance framework that can be used to create business value from IT investments.
-It consists of a set of guiding principles and a number of processes and best practices that are further defined as a set of key management practices to support and help executive management and boards at an enterprise level.
-The latest release of the framework, published by IT Governance Institute (ITGI), based on the experience of global practitioners and academics, practices and methodologies was named Enterprise Value: Governance of IT Investments, The Val IT Framework 2.0.
+In July 2008, version 2.0 was release.
+This update increased the framework to 22 IT-related business processes and further aligned its structure with COBIT.
+It was based on the experience of global practitioners and academics, practices and methodologies.
+It was named Enterprise Value: Governance of IT Investments, The Val IT Framework 2.0.
 It covers processes and key management practices for three specific domains and goes beyond new investments to include IT services, assets, other resources and principles and processes for IT portfolio management.